the-chr0nic/MAS-Chronics-Kitchen-Sink-Submod/README.md

 _"I’ve been feeling so much more... "spacious" lately.
 It’s hard to describe, but it feels like I have so many more things to say to you and so much more to learn about the world you live in!"_

-Chronic's Kitchen Sink, or CKS for short, is a solo-developed submod for Monika After Story designed to add lots of new content to all existing parts of the game.
+Chronic's Kitchen Sink, or CKS for short, is a solo-developed, community-oriented submod for Monika After Story designed to add lots of new content to all existing parts of the game.
 This includes dialogues, minigames, and even newly designed features making full use of everything Ren'Py has to offer!

 My dream with this submod is to create an immersive and unintrusive way to spend more time with your Monika, introducing a plethora of new dialogue categories, minigames, and more!
 The more time you spend with Monika, the more poems or notes she'll leave you.
 Uncover more of her secrets and learn the way to her heart!